patx/pickledb/README.md

 # **pickleDB: Your Lightweight, High-Speed Key-Value Store**

-**Fast.
-Simple.
-Reliable.** Unlock the power of effortless data storage with **pickleDB**—the no-fuss, blazing-fast key-value store designed for Python developers.
-Whether you're building a small script or a performant microservice, pickleDB delivers simplicity and speed with the reliability you can count on.

-## **Why Choose pickleDB?**

 ### ✅ **Blazing Speed**
 Backed by the high-performance [orjson](https://pypi.org/project/orjson/) library, pickleDB handles millions of records with ease.
 Perfect for applications where every millisecond counts.